simonpcouch/gbfs/cran-comments.md

 ## Test environments

-  - local OS X install, R 3.6.2
+  - local OS X install, R 3.6.3
-  - ubuntu 16.04 (on travis-ci), R 3.6.2
+  - ubuntu 16.04.6 (on travis-ci), oldrel, release, devel
   - win-builder (devel and release)

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was 1 NOTE (from win-builder):

-> checking CRAN incoming feasibility … NOTE

-> Maintainer: ‘Simon P. Couch <simonpatrickcouch@gmail.com>’

 ## Downstream dependencies